ropensci/roweb3/content/blog/2023-12-22-news-december-2023/index.md

 The following two packages recently became a part of our software suite:

 + [wmm](https://docs.ropensci.org/wmm), developed by Will Frierson: Calculate magnetic field at a given location and time according to the World Magnetic Model (WMM).
 Both the main field and secular variation components are returned.
 This functionality is useful for physicists and geophysicists who need orthogonal components from WMM.
 Currently, this package supports annualized time inputs between 2000 and 2025.
 If desired, users can specify which WMM version to use, e.g., the original WMM2015 release or the recent out-of-cycle WMM2015 release.
-Methods used to implement WMM, including the Gauss coefficients for each release, are described in the following publications: Chulliat et al (2020) <doi:10.25923/ytk1-yx35>, Chulliat et al (2019) <doi:10.25921/xhr3-0t19>, Chulliat et al (2015) <doi:10.7289/V5TB14V7>, Maus et al (2010) <https://www.ngdc.noaa.gov/geomag/WMM/data/WMMReports/WMM2010_Report.pdf>, McLean et al (2004) <https://www.ngdc.noaa.gov/geomag/WMM/data/WMMReports/TRWMM_2005.pdf>, and Macmillian et al (2000) <https://www.ngdc.noaa.gov/geomag/WMM/data/WMMReports/wmm2000.pdf>.
 It is available on [CRAN]( https://CRAN.R-project.org/package=wmm).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/522) by Athanasia Monika Mowinckel and Rohit Goswami.

 + [naijR](https://docs.ropensci.org/naijR), developed by Victor Ordu: A set of convenience functions as well as geographical/political data about Nigeria, aimed at simplifying work with data and information that are specific to the country.
 It is available on [CRAN]( https://CRAN.R-project.org/package=naijR).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/600) by Margaret Siple and Alican Cagri Gokcek.